sarwanand24/Tiofy/README.md

 - A **food delivery service** connecting users to their favorite restaurants.
 - A **ride booking service** offering cabs, bikes, and autos.
 - A **hotel reservation system** for daily and hourly stays.

+And that’s just the beginning! 🚀 We’re gearing up to add even more services, like liquor delivery, laundry pickup, and much more, making Tiofy your ultimate go-to app for every need.

 Tiofy provides user-friendly interfaces for its customers, restaurants, riders, and hotel managers, making the entire ecosystem seamless and efficient.